Cincinnati Mixed Doubles Cup

-The Cincinnati Mixed Doubles Cup is an annual mixed doubles curling tournament on the ISS Mixed Doubles World Curling Tour.
+The Cincinnati Mixed Doubles Cup is an annual mixed doubles curling tournament, that was part of the ISS Mixed Doubles World Curling Tour for its first two seasons.
 It is held annually at the Cincinnati Curling Club in West Chester, Ohio.

 The purse for the event is $4,500, and its event categorization is 300 (highest calibre is 1000).

 The event has been held since 2022.